Step-through frame

-A step-through frame (also known as open frame, drop frame, or low-step frame) is a type of bicycle frame, often used for utility bicycles, with a low or absent top tube or cross-bar.
+A step-through frame (also known as open frame, drop frame, low-step frame) is a type of bicycle frame, often used for utility bicycles, with a low or absent top tube or cross-bar.

 Since mounting or dismounting a step-through does not require swinging one leg to hip-height, they are widely used as delivery bicycles, and for other purposes where the rider has to mount and dismount frequently.

 Traditionally, bicycles with a step-through frame were known as "ladies, "women's" or "girls' bicycles", as they allow skirts or dresses to hang fairly normally.
-Bicycles with a high top tube (cross-bar), were known as "men's", "gents", or "boys' bicycles".
+Bicycles with a high top tube (cross-bar), were known as "men's", "gents, or "boys' bicycles".
 Even in the 1800s, women often rode "men's" bicycles and vice-versa; from the 1890s onwards, women commonly wore bloomers to cycle.
 Since the late 20th century, descriptions that describe the frame style, rather than the presumed gender of the rider, are becoming increasingly common.